ZhouZ-1/csesoc-courses/README.md

 - [x] Add credits
 - [x] Popup alert with link to channel when course is selected
 - [ ] Display course name when hovering over a course
+- [ ] Toggle join or leave command to be copied
 - [ ] Search bar to filter courses by keyword.
 Courses are greyed out on larger screens and removed on smaller screens.
 - [ ] Filter courses by term.
 Courses are greyed out on larger screens and removed on smaller screens.
 - [ ] Instructions and images on how to add and remove courses in the discord channel